jan-ramos/Streamlit_Chatbot/README.md

 # Class Notes and Textbooks QnA

-Chat with your class notes and textbooks.
+Chat with your class notes and textbooks using OpenAI gpt-3.5-turbo.

 Easily upload any PDF, Text document, Word document and PowerPoint file you'd like to chat with.
 You'll be able to ask questions to your textbooks, class notes and much more!